NFL star donates to GoFundMe of man shot on Facebook Live

 HOUSTON, Texas (KTRK) --While Devyn Holmes continues to fight for his life, a childhood friend and NFL star is helping out in a big way.

 Tampa Bay Buccaneers wide receiver Mike Evans is a childhood friend of Holmes.
-Evans, who went to middle and high school with Holmes, donated thousands of dollars to a GoFundMe account.
+Evans, who went to middle and high school with Holmes, donated thousands of dollars to a GoFundMe account in the victim's name.

 Authorities say Damper accidentally fired a shot, hitting Holmes in the head.